Ferries from

 Discover the cheapest ferry tickets on all ferries from England to Ireland by using our deal finder.
 We definitely suggest that you book in advance to ensure yourself the best possible prices and availability.
 However, with up to 12 sailings departing per week, you are bound to find the perfect ferry for you.

-Ferries from England to Northern Ireland sail approximately 12 times per week and are provided by Irish Ferries.
+Ferries from England to Ireland sail approximately 12 times per week and are provided by Stena Line.

-What is the fastest ferry to Northern Ireland from England?
+What is the fastest ferry from England to Ireland?

-There is typically 1 daily ferry to Northern Ireland from England, with around 12 weekly sailings.
-These sailings are provided by Irish Ferries.
-Specific schedules for the ferry to Northern Ireland will vary by route, operator and season.
+There is typically 1 daily ferry to Ireland from England, with around 12 weekly sailings.
+These sailings are provided by Stena Line.
+Specific schedules for the ferry to Ireland will vary by route, operator and season.

 Ferry from Liverpool Birkenhead to Belfast